Raynaud's disease

 Women are more likely than men to have Raynaud's disease.
 It seems to be more common in people who live in colder climates.

-Treatment of Raynaud's disease depends on its severity and whether you have other health conditions.
+Treatment of Raynaud's disease depends on how bad it is and whether you have other health conditions.
 For most people, Raynaud's disease isn't disabling, but it can affect your quality of life.

 Symptoms